jaffamonkey/current-blog/content/resume/cv.md

 * Devised Test Strategy for both internal and external audience.
 * Building accessibility and security test frameworks.
 * Load testing using jMeter, with a dashboard for reporting.
-* Migrated test framework to use NightwatchJS, as part of handover
+* Migrated test framework to use Nightwatch, as part of handover
 * Maintaining tests in CI/CD.

 ## i2N